Jonathan-Adly/Jonathan-Adly/README.md

 ### 🙋🏽‍♂️About Me
-I’m a software developer and a pharmacist.
+Head of AI @CaryRx.
+Software developer and a pharmacist.
 Building GalenAI.
 You can contact me via email at gadly0123@gmail.com